mini-kep/intro/testing_guidelines/README.md

 - what conditions/arguements/contexts are most probable for the code under test?
 - what should I test for first?
 - how would readers inderstand what the code does?
-- what happens in program outside code under test?

 What is special about unittests?